verdaux/BookNotes/Phrases/Insults.md

 - [ ] I hope you have the day you deserve.
 - [ ] You inspire me to become nothing like you
 - [ ] Oh wow!
 I could never have the confidence to say that out loud.
+- [ ] You sound like you negotiated your way to earth.